Will the unions select the leader?

 Tracy Watkins at Stuff reports:

-That puts the leadership in limbo for the next three weeks while up to 50,000 voting papers are sent out and make their pitch at a series of meetings across New Zealand.
+That puts the leadership in limbo for the next three weeks while up to 50,000 voting papers are sent out and candidates make their pitch at a series of meetings across New Zealand.

 The six affiliated unions may have another 30,000 to 40,000 members between them but as I understand it most unions are not letting their rank and file members vote – just their union delegates, which are far fewer in number.
 By restricting it to delegates it will allow that union to promise its support more easily to the candidate who offers that union the most legislative favours.

-Each delegate votes individually, and in secret, but make no mistake they will have been told the view of the union leadership about who to vote for and I predict that no union will be a close vote – the candidate the hierarchy supports will get at least 80% of from that union.
+Each delegate votes individually, and in secret, but make no mistake they will have been told the view of the union leadership about who to vote for and I predict that no union will be a close vote – the candidate the hierarchy supports will get at least 80% of the vote from that union.
 What is possible is different unions could vote different ways depending on what each has been offered, but Helen Kelly has already said they are talking to each other.

 The new rules were an attempt by the party’s grassroots to rein in caucus after a widening rift over policy and direction.
 But they could drive an even deeper wedge if the party and caucus back opposing candidates and cancel each other out, because the caucus vote counts for only 40 per cent of the total.